Pireza/sem5pi-24-25-3da/TodoApi/docs/SprintA/1221031/US13/engineering_process.md

-# US1 - To register backoffice users
+# US13 - To edit a staff’s profile

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions.
+As an Admin, I want to edit a staff’s profile, so that I can update their information.

 ### 1.2.
-Customer Specifications and Clarifications

-**From the client clarifications:**

-> **Question:** What are the system's password requirements?

-> **Answer:** At least 10 characters long, at least a digit, a capital letter and a special character.
+Acceptance Criteria

+- Admins can search for and select a staff profile to edit.
+- Editable fields include contact information, availability slots, and specialization.
+- The system logs all profile changes, and any changes to contact information trigger a confirmation email to the staff member.
+- The edited data is updated in real-time across the system.

 ### 1.3.
-Acceptance Criteria

-* **AC1:** Backoffice users (e.g., doctors, nurses, technicians) are registered by an Admin via an internal process, not via self-registration.
-* **AC2:** Admin assigns roles (e.g., Doctor, Nurse, Technician) during the registration process.
-* **AC3:** Registered users receive a one-time setup link via email to set their password and activate their account.
-* **AC4:** The system enforces strong password requirements for security.
-* **AC5:** A confirmation email is sent to verify the user’s registration.

-### 1.4.
 Found out Dependencies

 * n/a

-### 1.5 Input and Output Data
+### 1.4 Input and Output Data

 **Input Data:**

-* Typed data:
-    * a username
-    * an email address

-* Selected data:
+* Route parameter:
+- email (string) - Email address of the staff member to update.
+- Query parameters (optional):
+- firstName (string) - New first name for the staff member.
+- lastName (string) - New last name for the staff member.
+- phone (string) - New phone number for the staff member.
+- specializationId (long?) - ID of the new specialization for the staff member.
-    * A role for the user.
+- role (string) - New role for the staff member.

-**Output Data:**

-* New user registered in the system
-* (In)Success of the operation
+- availabilitySlots (List<AvailabilitySlot>) - New availability slots for the staff member.
+* Output Data:

+* On success:

+- Staff profile updated in the system.
+- Audit log created to track changes.
+- 204 No Content response.
+* On failure:

+- 404 Not Found if the staff member with the given email does not exist.
+- 500 Internal Server Error or other appropriate status codes in case of concurrency issues or other exceptions.

-### 1.6.
+### 1.5.
 System Views

 ### Level 1